- Abandoned cars

 - If it is parked in such a manner where it needs to be removed immediately, please contact the Police who will arrange this if deemed necessary.

-- If it is on land owned by Hyde, complete our general on-line reporting form and we will make contact with your neighbour.
+- If it is on land owned by Hyde, contact us and we will make contact with your neighbour.
 It may be that your neighbour/their visitors are not aware of the local parking arrangements.

 This refers to the offence of repairing vehicles in the street is aimed at those carrying out repairs as part of running a vehicle repair business and not individuals repairing their own cars/bikes).